 Cimmeria contains two large kingdoms which rule over multiple cities, the Aractrashan Kingdom and the Xorian Kingdom.
 Aractrash exists within the Aractrashan Jungle and along the eastern shore of the Caspian.
-Xoria dominates the western half of Cimmeria and has been slowly expanding into the east.
+Xoria dominated the western half of Cimmeria and until recently was expanding into the east.

-Over the last fifty years Xoria has been rapidly expanding its borders.
-Starting with the control of just two city-states the Kingdom’s influence spread to encompass about a dozen in just two generations of rulers.
+Over the last fifty years Xoria rapidly expanded its borders.
+Starting with the control of just three city-states the Kingdom’s influence spread to encompass half of Cimmeia in just two generations of rulers.
 This expansion was begun by King Jevaninada the First.
 The events of the First Alliance War resulted in Jevaninada’s death, but his pregnant wife, Queen Anajakaze, continued the war in his absence.
 She gave birth to a son, Jevaninada II, during the war and she swiftly concluded hostilities.
 The Queen continued to add to Xoria’s borders during her regency for her son.

 Aractrash is a kingdom in its infancy.
 King Staynard is only the third in his royal line to sit on the throne in the capital of Yuettencal.
 His father, King Ballard, died recently in an assassination attempt.
 Ballard had hoped to keep Aractrash out of the Second Alliance War with Xoria, but his death has forced Staynard to join the Second Alliance.
 While inexperienced, Staynard is surrounded by many competent and loyal advisors who provide guidance as his leaderships skills develop.